chidubemthedev/Eventcoords/README.md

 # Test
-This a a project testing features of Nextjs
+This a project testing features of Nextjs